Tam Tak-chi: Political career

 On 17 July 2020, Tam was again arrested, this time on charges of incitement to participate in unlawful assembly in relation to a protest in January, seditious intention, and disorder in public places.
 While police did not provide the grounds for the latter two charges, Tam said that they were for swearing at the police and for shouting, "Liberate Hong Kong, revolution of our times".
 His subsequent trial was delayed due to a High Court ruling in another case, which determined that the foregoing slogan carried secessionist notions.

 On 6 September 2020, Tam was arrested again, for "uttering seditious words".
 Senior Superintendent Li Kwai-wah said that in speeches made across Hong Kong in the preceding summer months, Tam had been "inciting hatred and contempt against the government".
 Li also said that the arrest had been carried out by national security police due to initial suspicion that Tam had violated the Hong Kong national security law, but that the sedition laws from the Crimes Ordinance under which Tam was arrested had been determined to be "more suitable" to the case.

 On 21 October 2020, Tam asked the court to dismiss the sedition charges against him alleging that the colonial-era charges violate the Basic Law.
 Tam also said the indictment also breached international human rights covenants adopted by the United Nations.

 On 6 January 2021, Tam was among 55 pan-democrats arrested for allegedly violating the national security law over their participation in the pro-democracy primaries of 2020.
 He was accused of "subverting state power", and was already in prison on sedition charges.
 On 28 February, he was charged, along with 46 others, with subversion.
 He sent the letter of quitting the People Power in jail on 6 December 2021 over intra-party rift.

 On 2 March 2022, Tam was found guilty under 11 charges including "uttering seditious words", and acquitted of three charges.
 The date for the sentencing was set as 31 March.
 On 20 April, he was sentenced to 40 months in prison.
+An appeal against the sentence that Tam launched in July 2023 was rejected on 7 March 2024.
+On 6 March 2025, the Court of Final Appeal rejected Tam's appeal which he had launched in January.
+The ruling had a bearing on cases tried under the Safeguarding National Security Ordinance enacted 2024, which also covered sedition; several such cases had been put on hold to await the ruling.